Wisdom Does Not Age

 “But don’t older books contain ideas that are out of date?” some people ask.
-Yes they do, I answer, but that’s not a problem.
-Because we have the perspective of distance and time, their erroneous ideas are easily identified and sifted out.
+Yes, they do, I answer, but that’s not a problem.
+Because we have the perspective of distance and time, their dated ideas are easily identified and sifted out.
 You are much more likely to be led into error by reading only books of the current day.
 You share the same assumptions and premises as their authors, and their errors (to be exposed only over time) will be invisible to you.

 Old books worth a look